korneliuszm/ariston-remotethermo-api2mqtt/README.md

   - ```JSON``` - one JSON topic with all sensor statuses
 - ```[ARISTON]``` with connectivity details to https://www.ariston-net.remotethermo.com
 - ```[SENSORS]``` with list of sensors supportet by API (please keep in mind that using sensors which are not supported by your Ariston equipment can case issues - please read https://github.com/chomupashchuk/ariston-remotethermo-api)

+## testing environment
+Current version has been tested on the following environment:
+- Raspberry Pi 4B
+- Raspbian GNU/Linux 10 (buster)
+- Python 3.7.3
+- Ariston GENUS ONE SYSTEM 24